se-for-sci/se-for-sci.github.io/content/week09_compiled/debugging.md

   address when the optimized code is executed

-- Look at your compiler’s documentation for how you can use the `-g` option while keeping most of the optimizations intact, such as `-gopt` for the PGI compiler (Portland Group), or simply `-g –O2` for Intel
+- Look at your compiler’s documentation for how you can use the `-g` option while keeping most of the optimizations intact, such as `-gopt` for the NVIDIA HPC compiler (formerly Portland Group), or simply `-g -O2` for Intel
   - caveat: these solutions can sometimes point you to the wrong location in the source code